Medically reviewed by Drugs.com. Last updated on Feb 7, 2019.

 There are no contraindications in the manufacturer’s labeling.

-Adults: Topical: Apply evenly to wound.
+Hemostasis: Topical: Apply evenly to wound

 Topical: For external use only.
 Apply to wound using cotton applicator/swab.
 Avoid contact with eyes.